quantalogic/qllm/README.md

 ## Chapter 1: Introduction

 ### 1.1 Welcome to QLLM
 Welcome to QLLM, your ultimate command-line tool for interacting with Large Language Models (LLMs).

-Imagine having a powerful AI assistant at your fingertips, ready to help you tackle complex tasks, generate creative content, and analyze data—all from your terminal.
+> Imagine having a powerful AI assistant at your fingertips, ready to help you tackle complex tasks, generate creative content, and analyze data—all from your terminal.

 This README will guide you through everything you need to know to harness the full potential of QLLM and become a master of AI-powered productivity.

 ### 1.2 Show Your Support
 If you find QLLM helpful and enjoyable to use, please consider giving us a star ✨ on GitHub!
 Your support not only motivates us to keep improving the project but also helps others discover QLLM.
 Thank you for being a part of our community!
-# End Generation Here

 ## Chapter 2: Benefits of QLLM